jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 }
 ```

-The `accessToken` is the Bearer token you need to include in further calls to protected VIDchain API endpoints.
-The reponse futher details the `tokenType` as well as the validity time.
+The `accessToken` is the bearer token that needs to be included in calls to protected API endpoints.

 ## Set Up the OIDC Client

-We support OIDC Authorization Code Flow with or without PKCE.
-We’ll need the following information to register your OIDC client:
+VIDchain supports the _OIDC Authorization Code Flow with or without PKCE_.
+The following information are required to register the client at VIDchain.
+Please provide these data by contacting the VIDchain support team [support@vidchain.net](mailto:support@vidchain.net).

-- `client_id` : a string to identify your client when making calls to the OIDC provider
+- `client_id` : The client id is a string to uniquely identify your client when making calls to the OIDC provider.
-- `client_secret`: to authenticate your client’s calls to OIDC Provider.
+- `client_secret`: The client secret is used to authenticate the client to OIDC Provider.
-- `redirect_uri`: the URL where the OIDC Provider should send the user after the authentication flow is done.
+- `redirect_uri`: This URL defines the location where the OIDC Provider should redirect the user after the authentication flow is finished.
-- (optional) `name`
+- (optional) `name`: This optional attribute defines the name of the entity displayed when logging in.
-- (optional) `logo` : An image that will appear when user is logging in
+- (optional) `logo` : This optional attribute defines the image that will appear when user is logging in.

-?> Provide this information to our team and we will assist you creating your OIDC client.

 An example of OpenID client creation using Typescript and the [JSO client](https://www.npmjs.com/package/jso):